The Bleu Lavande Lavender Farm in Fitch Bay Quebec

 Bleu Lavande Lavender Farm

-Click on the photo and save the "Bleu Lavande Lavender Farm" on Pinterest
+Click on the photo and then save "Bleu Lavande Lavender Farm" on Pinterest.

 The scent of lavender in Quebec on the Bleu Lavande farm